paulbradish/awesome-digital-marketing/README.md

 ### Social Management
 - [Buffer](https://buffer.com/) - An intuitive and affordable social media management tool for SMBs which offers scheduling, planning, publishing and more.
 - [Hootsuite](https://www.hootsuite.com/) - Save time and grow on social with Hootsuite, your all-in-one social media scheduler, manager, and analytics secret weapon.
+- __[Oktopost](https://www.oktopost.com/) - Oktopost empowers social media professionals to work at scale and demonstrate business impact.__

 ### Social Networks
 __Social Networks__ geared towards the digital marketer.
 I'm leaving a number of them off as there are communities everywhere (even on Facebook), in favor of those that are more consistent.
 - [Bluesky Social](https://blueskyweb.xyz/) - A federated community running on the AT protocol offering you algorithmic choice of the soft of content you see.
-In private beta now (It's awesome!) and I recommend joining the waitlist.
    - [AT Protocol](https://atproto.com/) - A networking technology created by Bluesky to power the next generation of social applications.
    - [PC/Web Version](https://staging.bsky.app/) - A working version of the app that you can use from your web browser on PC.
 - [Dev.to](https://dev.to/) - A constructive and inclusive social network for software developers.
 With you every step of your journey.